rjkviegas/skills-workshops/week-8/archaeology/README.md

 By the end of the workshop, you'll be equipped to dive into a legacy codebase, understand how it works, and share your findings through documentation.

-- State the easiest way to get insight into a legacy application is through documenting it ('archaeology').
+- State that one good way to get insight into a legacy application is through documenting bits of it ('archaeology').
 - Explain how to use writing documentation to get insight into how an app works.
 - Do archaeology on a Rails app, adding some documentation.